Early Harvest Olive Oil Health Benefits

-Still, the range of flavours may be different, as this depends on the variety, or blend of olives.
+Still, the range of flavors may be different, as this depends on the variety or blend of olives.

 Don’t use this kind of olive oil with fresh vegetable salads, because it will dominate and completely kill the taste of the meal.

 Early harvest olive oil is the best olive oil for finishing such dishes as a juicy steak, or grilled fish.

 It’s also worth noting another important side of early harvest olive oil – its health benefits.
 Here are some potential health benefits of early harvest olive oil: